rishabhshukla47/glassy/README.md

 ## Description

-This application contains a [rive](https://rive.app/) (2D animation software) animation, which is imported and input (in this case click) controlled in flutter.
+This application contains a [rive](https://rive.app/) (2D animation software) animation, which is imported and input controlled in flutter.

 ## Use case